 The locking mechanism of the terminals and couplers extends to the profile of the mounting rail.
 At the installation, the locking mechanism of the components must not come into conflict with the fixing bolts of the mounting rail.
-To mount the recommended mounting rails under the terminals and couplers, you should use flat mounting connections (e.g. countersunk screws or blind rivets).
+To mount the mounting rails with a height of 7.5 mm under the terminals and couplers, you should use flat mounting connections (e.g. countersunk screws or blind rivets).